Last updated: ET

 - Ensure that your personal belongings, including your passport and other travel documents, are secure at all times

-- Never leave valuables such as jewelry, cell phones, electronics, wallets or bags unattended on the beach or in your vehicle
+- Never leave valuables such as jewellery, cell phones, electronics, wallets or bags unattended on the beach or in your vehicle

 Violent crime, such as homicide, armed robbery, home invasion and sexual assault, occurs although the number of incidents remains low.